cltl/OpenDutchFrameNetLexicon/README.md

 There are a few scripts given in this repository:

-1.For obtaining the entries and annotation from the "Framing situations in the Dutch language" project.
+1. For obtaining the entries and annotation from the "Framing situations in the Dutch language" project.
-These scripts require access to the annotated texts in the NAF format:
    * extract_frame_element_lexicon_from_naf_corpus.py
    * extract_frame_lexicon_from_naf_corpus
 2. For merging input lexicons into a single JSON file: